dennis-tra/nebula/README.md

 The `NextDialAttempt` timestamp is calculated based on the uptime that `nebula` has observed for that given peer.
 If the peer is up for a long time `nebula` assumes that it stays up and thus decreases the dial frequency aka. sets the `NextDialAttempt` timestamp to a time further in the future.

-### `ping`

-The ping command fetches all peers that were found online of the most recent successful crawl from the database and sends ten ICM pings to each host.
-The measured latencies are saved in the `latencies` table.

 ### `resolve`